 EM-5 is another popular acupressure point for headaches due to acidity.
 It’s common for acidity to build up during pregnancy which can cause some discomfort and result in a headache.
 Pressure point EM-5 is located near the temples in the depression between the end of your eyebrow and the start of your ear.
 It naturally releases pressure to reduce acidity headaches.

 Acupoint: GB-20 (Other Names: Gallbladder-20/Feng Chi/Wind Pool)

 GB-20 is one of the most effective pressure points for gastric-related headaches.
 To find this pressure point, clasp your hands at the back of your neck.
 Using your thumbs, find the depression at the nape of your neck, where the neck muscles join at the skull.
-GB-20 is also considered to be an excellent acupressure point for neck pain too.
+GB-20 is an excellent acupressure point for neck pain too.
 If you have both neck pain and headaches at the same time, you must not miss our article about acupuncture points for headaches and neck pain.

 Pressure Points To Avoid During Pregnancy

 Acupoint: LI-4 (Other Names: Large Intestine-4/He Gu/Joining Valley)

 Also known as He Gu, pressure point LI-4 is located between the base of the thumb and index finger.
 While this particular pressure point effectively relieves pain and tiresome headaches, it is known to cause contractions.